MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2021.md

   - Background for ATP
   - \* Model Theory, Non-standard analysis and constructive logic

-The following people, other than the leader(s), have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
+The following people, other than the leader, have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
 They have also presented in these classes time to time.
 Students marked (\*) did the \* topic above.

 - Srigyan Nandi (B2)
 - (\*) Pranav Krishna (B3)